-Measuring For Shutters in Cleveland10/04/2017Nate Gromen Indoor shutters in Cleveland are almost always sold on a square foot basis, so if you’re looking for a rough measurement for a price quote, simply measure your window width and length, to the closest eighth of an inch.For Cleveland homeowners who are DIYers, Sunburst Shutters Cleveland will show you the easiest way to measure your windows for plantation shutters.How to Measure Rectangular and Square Windows for ShuttersCommon square windows look like the easiest kind of windows to measure – and they are, relative to other uniquely shaped windows.
+Measuring For Shutters in Cleveland10/04/2017Nate Gromen Indoor shutters in Cleveland are almost always sold on a square foot basis, so if you’re looking for a rough measurement for a price quote, simply measure your window width and length, to the closest eighth of an inch.For Cleveland homeowners who want to be more hands-on, Sunburst Shutters Cleveland will teach you the easiest way to measure your windows for plantation shutters.How to Measure Rectangular and Square Windows for ShuttersCommon square windows look like the easiest kind of windows to measure – and they are, relative to other uniquely shaped windows.
 But there’s still an entire process to follow to find your measurements.
 Here’s the plan.What You’ll Need:Metal tape measurePaper and penStarting off, measure the width (the left-to-right distance).
 Measure across in three different spots: close to the exact center, near the top, and close to the bottom of the window.
 Mark down all three, to the closest eighth of an inch.
-Then, do the same for the length (the bottom-to-top) – measure three times, one in the center, and one close to the left and right edges of the window like seen in this illustration.The reason you need to measure in three spots each direction is because no window is a geometrically perfect square.
-And depending on what kind of mount your shutters will need, you might need to get either the smallest measurement (for an inside mount), or the absolute largest measurement (outside mount).
+Then, do the same for the length (the bottom-to-top) – measure three times, one in the middle, and one close to the left and right edges of the window like seen in this illustration.The reason you need to measure in three spots each direction is because no window is a geometrically perfect square.
+And depending on what kind of mount your shutters will need, you might either need to record the smallest measurement (for an inside mount), or the absolute largest measurement (outside mount).
 Taking measurements in multiple spots ensures that your bases are covered.How to Measure Unique Shape Windows for ShuttersNon-square windows are the windows that can present a challenge to measure.
-Just as there’s no perfect square window, there’s no perfect semicircle or arch window – and that means it’s not as simple as getting a width and height.
-If you want the best results, get measurements taken by a professional (which Sunburst can do for no cost).
+Just like there’s no perfect square window, there’s no perfect semicircle or arch window – and that means it’s not as simple as getting a width and height.
+If you want the best results, get measurements taken by a professional (which our team can do for no cost).
 Otherwise, here’s how to measure most types of non-rectangular windows for shutters.Measuring Arch and Semicircle Windows for ShuttersStart by measuring the width of the window at the flat side.
-Measuring only the window opening, record to the nearest eighth of an inch the width of the arch.
+Measuring only the window opening, mark down to the nearest eighth of an inch the width of the arch.
 For the height, look for the midpoint of the window by dividing the width measurement in half, then measure to the end of the rounded part of the window from the point you found.
 Again, write it down to the closest eighth of an inch.How to Measure Elongated Arch Windows for ShuttersElongated arch windows are kind of a cross between a rectangular window and a circular window, with a flat, wide bottom and straight “legs,” but with rounded top edges and a taller arch.
 So imagine it like that: an arch and a square mashed together.
 Get the width measurement just like you would any other arched window, then record the height of the legs (the straight vertical parts before the window curves into an arch).
 After that, find the window’s maximum length from the center, minus the leg height.
 Again, write down every measurement to the closest eighth of an inch.How to Measure Circular & Octagonal WindowsCircular and octagonal windows are some of the most difficult to get measurements for, since there can be so many small details that can alter the shutter dimensions you may need.
 You might want to leave these windows to professionals.For difficult windows and other windows you don’t want to do yourself, or just to save yourself some headache, call Sunburst Shutters Cleveland.
 We’re more than happy to take your window measurements for free during your no-strings-attached window treatment consultation.
 Simply call 440-561-6787 or complete the contact form below to get started.